Shibram Chakraborty

-Shibram Chakraborty (1903–1980) was a popular Bengali writer and humorist who is best known for his humorous stories.
+Shibram Chakraborty (1903–1980) was an Indian writer and humorist.
 His best known short stories and novels are renowned for their unique use of pun, alliteration, play of words and ironic humour.
 He was a prolific author who also wrote poems, plays, non-fiction and novels for mature audiences in his long career.

 Personal life

-Chakrabarty was born into the well-known Chanchal Rajbari (royal house of Chanchal) family, although his ancestral home was in Malda.
+Chakraborty was born into the well-known Chanchal Rajbari (royal house of Chanchal) family, although his ancestral home was in Malda.
 However the ancestral seat of the Chakrabarty family was at Choa in Murshidabad District.
 He was born at his maternal uncle's house at Nayan Chand Dutta Street, Darjipara in Kolkata, the capital of British India.
 His father was Shibprashad Chakrabarty.
 A spiritualist by nature, Shibprashad would often speak of the road.
 Shibram inherited his wanderlust from his father.

 In school, he played an active role in the Swadeshi movement (part of the struggle for Indian independence and as a result jailed, which resulted in his inability to sit for the matriculation exam.
-Despite not progressing further with his education, Chakrabarty studied on his own and was knowledgeable in a variety of subjects.
+Despite not progressing further with his education, Chakraborty studied on his own and was knowledgeable in a variety of subjects.

 He spent most of his life in the second-floor rented accommodation, only consisting of a bedstead & bedsheet at Muktaram Babu Street in Kolkata.
 He turned its walls into a hand-written calendar, documenting his time there.
 He never married and was known as a "free spirit" and was generous to his friends.
 He did not maintain proper records or preserve the manuscripts of some of his works.